metrica-sports/sample-data/README.md

 - Tracking and event data are synchronized.

 ## Legal stuff
-- Please be responsible with the use of this data
+- Please be responsible with the use of this data.
-- If you use it for anything public, please aknowledge the source
+- If you use it for anything public, please aknowledge the source.

 ## Future plans
-- We will try to add data for more games in the future
+- We will try to add data for more games in the future.
-- We will try to add also scripts to get started analyzing this data
+- We will try to add also scripts to get started analyzing this data.